FlowingMian/notion-datatable-to-s3-lambda/README.md

-# AFK Arena Notion Lambda
+# Notion to S3 Lambda
-AFK Arena Notion Lambda is an AWS Lambda function written in NodeJS to transform a Notion database into a static JSON file
+Notion to S3 Lambda is an AWS Lambda function written in NodeJS to transform a Notion database into a static JSON file
 - Uses Notion API to query database
 - Returns every Pages using pagination sorted by **Name**
 - Upload resulting JSON on a S3 bucket